-The Natural Resources and Conservation Division within the DNR will conserve, protect, and enhance habitats for fish, wildlife, and cultural resources for the continuing benefit of the Tribal citizenry.
+The Natural Resources and Conservation Division within Kowabdanawa odë kė will conserve, protect, and enhance habitats for fish, wildlife, and cultural resources to benefit the Tribal citizenry.
 Services offered to the Pokagon Band include conservation, management, and propagation of the Tribe's fish and wildlife resources.
 These services will be offered through 3 main services:

-Restoration of lost or declining habitat and vegitation
+- Restoration of lost or declining habitat and vegetation

-Management of culturally significant habitat such as Black Ash swamps and Sugar maple forests will include conservation, management, and species propagation
+- Management of culturally significant habitats such as Black Ash swamps and Sugar maple forests will include conservation, management, and species propagation

-Present day research and experience have shown that prescribed burning can be an effective management tool.
+Present-day research and experience have shown that prescribed burning can be an effective management tool.
 Prescribed burns are used most frequently to maintain and restore native grasslands.
-Prescribed burning can recycle nutrients tied up in old plant growth, control many woody plants and herbaceous weeds, improve poor quality forage, increase plant growth, reduce the risk of large wildfires, and improve certain wildlife habitat.

-- Assist the Pokagon Band of Potawatomi develop hunting and fishing rules and regulation to preserve, protect, and enhance fish & wildlife resources on tribal property, and assist with issuance of tribal hunting, fishing, and gathering licenses and permits.
+- Assist the Pokagon Band of Potawatomi in developing hunting and fishing rules and regulations to preserve, protect, and enhance fish & wildlife resources on tribal property, and assist with the issuance of tribal hunting, fishing, and gathering licenses and permits.

-- Conduct baseline fish and wildlife inventories to be used in the development of forestry, wildlife, and fisheries habitat management plans.
+- Conduct baseline fish and wildlife inventories to develop forestry, wildlife, and fisheries habitat management plans.
 Prepare written reports concerning fish & wildlife populations and habitats and issue recommendations.

-- Implement and manage: Wetlands Reserve Program and Natural Resource Conservation Service – WHIP & EQIP projects, through establishment of warm season prairies, shallow wetland marshes, food plots, and annual prescribed burning.
+- Implement and manage: the Wetlands Reserve Program and Natural Resource Conservation Service – WHIP & EQIP projects through the establishment of warm-season prairies, shallow wetland marshes, food plots, and annual prescribed burning.

 Spotlight Project: Wetlands Reserve Program (WRP)